 Cascading

-Cascade operations automatically propagate persist and delete operations from parent entities to their related children, reducing boilerplate code and ensuring related entities stay synchronized.
+Cascade operations automatically propagate persist and remove operations from a parent entity to its related children, reducing boilerplate and keeping related entities synchronized.

 What are Cascade Operations?